brillout/wildcard-api/readme.md

 If the Wildcard client and the Wildcard server run in the same Node.js process then, instead of doing an HTTP request, the endpoint function is directly called.

-Otherwise the Wildcard client will make an HTTP request like when running in the browser.
+Otherwise the Wildcard client makes an HTTP request like when run in the browser.

 <b><sub><a href="#faq">&#8679; TOP  &#8679;</a></sub></b>
 <br/>